SOLD OUT! VIRTUAL Ethics for Social Work, Substance Use Disorder, Recipient Rights Professionals & Psychologists

 - Each training takes place in the time zone of its location and all agenda times reflect that.

-- After confirmation that you have fully participated in this training, completed the quiz and evaluation, your Continuing Education Certificate will be emailed to you within 30 days of the training.
+- After confirmation that you have fully participated in this training your Continuing Education Certificate will be emailed to you within 30 days of the training.

-Virtual Training Accommodations: If you need accommodations to attend this webinar, please email your request to email@example.com 10 business days before the event.
-Information will be updated as applicable.
+Virtual Training Accommodations: If you need accommodations to attend this training, please email your request to firstname.lastname@example.org 10 business days before the event.
+If you have concerns about using the Zoom platform you can reach out to email@example.com at any time prior to the training to discuss your concerns.

 |Refund Policy||Payment via credit card will be required to register.|